metasoarous/datsync/README.md

 ## Quickstart

-First, add the following to your `porject.clj`:
+First, add the following to your `project.clj`:

 ```
 [datsync "0.0.1-SNAPSHOT"]